mrthlinh/Spotify-Playlist-Recommender/README.md

   - [x] Read solutions of RecSys of winners.   https://github.com/VasiliyRubtsov/recsys2018/blob/master/json_to_dataframe.ipynb

 - Week 3 (8/28):
-  - [ ] Build a test set
+  - [x] Build a test set
-  - [ ] Configure to connect Spyder to Server
+  - [x] Configure to connect Spyder to Server
   - [ ] Build a giant table of user-item
   - [ ] Implement user-based CF
   - [ ] Implement item-based CF
+  - [ ] Implement function to compute the metrics

+- Week 4:
+  - [ ] Get used to fast.ai which could be a framework you use.
+If not, stick with Keras, TensorFlow or PyTorch
   - [ ] Implement memory-based with PySpark
   - [ ] Implement model-based with Deep Learning
   - [ ] Compare model with various Metrics
-  - [ ] Implement function to compute the metrics
-  - [ ] Get used to fast.ai which could be a framework you use.
-If not, stick with Keras, TensorFlow or PyTorch

-- Week 4:
   - [ ] Tune model and finalize the results.
   - [ ] Finish the report.